-Mitigating Climate Change TPB's Role
+Mitigating Climate Change

 The TPB policy framework has long included goals regarding protecting the natural environment.
 The TPB takes action to respond to all of its goals, including conducting studies to identify the most effective strategies that members can incorporate into planning activities.
 Recent studies have focused on safety, transit equity, and climate mitigation and resiliency.